mrtrizer/UnityGitUI/ReadMe.md

-**Use at your own risk, I'm not guranteing it will work correctly for all cases and you won't loose your data 😉**
+**Use at your own risk, I can't guarantee it will work correctly for all scenarios and you won't lose your data 😉**

-Main goal is to optimize workflow for both artists and programmers.
+The primary goal of this project is to optimize the workflow for both artists and programmers.

-It's handy even if you have a single repo and use another GitUI alongside.
-It's build with performance and extendability in mind.
-This plugin doesn't use undocumented features.
-I'm also trying to keep code compact and predictable.
+This tool is useful even if you have a single repository and use another GitUI alongside it.
+It is designed with performance and extensibility in mind.
+This plugin does not rely on undocumented features, and efforts have been made to keep the code compact and predictable.

 **It requires git to be installed and added to PATH environment varialbe!**

 Features:
-- Main feature - most of the operations below are available for multiple repos at onece
+- Main feature - most of the operations listed below can be performed on multiple repositories simultaneously
-- Manage Branches, Tags, Stash
+- Manage branches, tags, and stash
-- View Log (Work in progress)
+- View log (work in progress)
-- Staging and Commit
+- Stage and commit
-- Merge (Take theirs/Take mine)
+- Merge (choose theirs/mine)
-- View Diff (hunk handling in progress)
+- View diff (hunk handling in progress)
-- Fetch/Pull/Push
+- Fetch, pull, and push
-- Remote settings
+- Configure remote settings
-- Process log showing what exact git commands were performed and their output
+- View process log, showing the exact git commands executed and their output
-- Project Browser extention
+- Project Browser extension
-    - Displaying current status of repos, current brahch and remote status
+    - Display current status of repositories, current branch, and remote status
-    - Displaying status of files and highlight directories with modified files
+    - Show file statuses and highlight directories containing modified files

 In development:
 - Hunk and managment
 - Blame
-- Linux and Mac support (Currently they can't detect file changes because I relied on FileSystemWatcher for this)
+- Linux and Mac support (Currently they can't detect file changes because it relies on FileSystemWatcher to detect changes)

 ![Screenshot](Docs~/GitLog.png)